pxslip/db-studio/docs/extensions/migrations.md

 ```

 Take notice here - to comply with this flow, `migrations` directory **must not contain** tasks that modify the contents
-of your Directus, because schema is not yet created when you run `migrate:latest`.
+of your d9, because schema is not yet created when you run `migrate:latest`.